 The State Government’s priority Principal Shared Paths (PSPs) up until 2023 will be within a 15 km radius of the Perth Central Business District with a particular emphasis along the freeway and railway corridors, due to high commuter demand.
-PSPs will be constructed along other routes as part of large infrastructure projects such as Northlink WA.
+PSPs will be constructed along other routes as part of large infrastructure projects such as the Tonkin Highway Gap Project.

 From 2023 to 2031 the focus will move to the areas beyond the 15 km radius of the Perth central area to provide greater connectivity for Strategic Activity Centres.

-The following map shows the proposed expansion of cycling and pedestrian paths to be constructed around the metropolitan area, and the alignment and staging of the Fremantle Rail Line PSP extension to be constructed over the next four years.
+The following map shows the proposed expansion of cycling and pedestrian paths to be constructed around the metropolitan area

 More information on plans for local government cycling infrastructure can be viewed in your local government’s bike plan.
 You may also find some details on planned infrastructure that will be delivered as part of the WABN Grants Program – see the announcements for the 2019-20 and 2020-21 programs

 Please use this information as a guide and check the Department of Transport website for up-to-date information